slice-so/merge-to-earn/README.md

 # Merge to earn - Companion app

-The companion app is used to facilitate the two steps necessary for the "Merge to earn" Github action to work:
+The companion app is used to set up the "Merge to earn" Github action, by:

-- Delegate "Merge to earn" to create transaction proposals on an appointed Gnosis safe;
+- Delegating "Merge to earn" to create transaction proposals on an appointed Gnosis safe;
 - Creating a slicer controlled by the same Gnosis safe.

 ### Learn more